Best Day Trips from Medellín: Explore Guatapé, Santa Fe de Antioquia, and Coffee Farms

 Plaza principal Pijao

 Want to escape the bright afternoon sun and have lunch or a drink inside?
-Then Bodega Pijao is a fine place.
+Then Bodega Pijao is a nice place.
 The bodega sits on the central square and is tastefully decorated with wine bottles and coffee props.

 Here you can go for a traditional Colombian meal, a burger, pasta, a cup of coffee or a cheese board with a glass of wine.
 There are also vegan and vegetarian options.